Introduction to Data Collection Methods - Types, Uses, and Steps

 Subscription and registration are simple ways of collecting data from the customer by offering something in return.
 This kind of data collection works better than surveys as customers show more interest if rewards are involved.

-Customers are usually asked to sign-up for a subscription or registration with their information, with is later gathered and studied.
+Customers are usually asked to sign up for a subscription or registration with their information, which is later gathered and studied.
 Usually, this data is called leads which are later followed up for more business opportunities.

 What are the Uses of Data Collection?